pemami4911/POMDPy/README.md

 Features to implement
 =====================

-Why does the agent not establish that a rock is bad if it sees that the chance that it is good is very low
+- The agent should establish that a rock is bad if it sees that the chance that it is good is very low
-- Kill the agent (end the sequence) if it does a bad action
+- Kill the agent & end the sequence if it does a bad action
-- forget legal actions, let it learn by doing
+- forget legal actions.. let it learn by doing!
-- stop the simulation if the agent reaches a percentage within the max total reward
+- Stop the simulation if the agent reaches a percentage within the max total reward ?

 Notes